-New England Girls School is moving to a BYOD (Bring Your Own Device) IT environment.
+NEGS is a BYOD (Bring Your Own Device) IT environment.
 As the curriculum is now incorporating Information and Communication Technology into learning, students are encouraged to use their laptops during class as part of the curriculum.
 Each laptop has instant access to the NEGS’ Wifi system which enables the students to be online and mobile around the campus, including the boarding houses.

 Will the homework/study supervision meet my child’s needs?

 All boarding students are required to complete homework on a daily basis between 6.30 pm-8.30 pm Sunday to Thursday.
 Year 7-10 are located in the Library where each year group is supervised by either an academic staff member or a boarding house staff member.
 During this time, students are to work in silence and are encouraged to perform any group work after 7.30 pm.
 If a student requires assistance with their homework, the staff on duty are more than willing to assist where possible.

 Can my daughter bring her horse to school?